supervisely-ecosystem/apply-nn-to-videos-project/README.md

 - Supports Object Detection Models
 - Supports Instance Segmentation Models
 - Supports Semantic Segmentation Models
-- Applies Deep Sort (tracking algorithm) to model Predictions
+- Applies a tracking-by-detection ([BoT-Sort](https://github.com/NirAharon/BoT-SORT)) algorithm to the model predictions
 - Creates a new project with Labeled Videos

 🔥🔥🔥 Check out our [youtube tutorial](https://youtu.be/t6qsFMjB_xs) and the [Our Complete Guide to Object Tracking in our blog](https://supervisely.com/blog/complete-guide-to-object-tracking-best-ai-models-tools-and-methods-in-2023/)